alonsovazqueztena/Basic_Calculator/README.md

 - **BCD-to-7-Segment Display Decoder**
   - Converts a BCD digit into signals for a 7-segment display.
   - Determines which segments to activate based on the input digit.
+  - Displays signs for unique numbers like fractions and negative numbers.
-  - Uses dataflow modeling.
+  - Uses hybrid modeling (both behavioral and dataflow).

 - **Top Calculator Entity**
   - Establishes ports that will be assigned pins for circuit functionality.
-  - Creates 1 ALU and 2 BCD-to-7-Segment Display Decoders (for display of each digit).
+  - Creates 1 ALU and 5 BCD-to-7-Segment Display Decoders (for display of each digit or sign).
   - Holds logic necessary for the circuits to work together (converting inputs and ouputs).
   - Uses structural modeling.